realworldocaml/book/book/first-class-modules/README.md

 get comfortable with some advanced aspects of the language to use them effectively.
-But it's worth learning, because letting modules into the core language is quite powerful, increasing the range of what you can express and making it easier to build flexible and modular <span class="keep-together">systems</span>.
+But it's worth learning, because letting modules into the core language is quite powerful, increasing the range of what you can express and making it easier to build flexible and modular systems.

 ## Working with First-Class Modules